PKU-MARL/DexterousHands/README.md

 ## License

-DexterousHands has a Apache license, as found in the [LICENSE](LICENSE) file.
+Bi-DexHands has a Apache license, as found in the [LICENSE](LICENSE) file.